kpoon02/VirtualBunnyAdoptionCenter/README.md

 **Phase 4: Task 2:**
-No events are logged when the program is run because no significant event occurs regarding X and Ys...4
+***
+Thu Nov 25 11:35:54 PST 2021
+Bunny added to owned Bunnies in profile.

+Thu Nov 25 11:35:59 PST 2021
+Bunny added to owned Bunnies in profile.

+Thu Nov 25 11:36:04 PST 2021
+Bunny added to owned Bunnies in profile.

+Thu Nov 25 11:36:05 PST 2021
+All bunnies cleared from owned Bunnies in profile.

+Thu Nov 25 11:36:11 PST 2021
+Bunny added to owned Bunnies in profile.
+***

 **Phase 4: Task 3:**
-From inspection of my UML, my design seems reasonable but possible changes are that:
+From inspection of my UML, my design seems reasonable but possible changes include:
-- I could introduce helper methods in my BunnyAdoptionGUI class, as I noticed some methods don't follow the single responsibility principle
+- Introducing helper methods in my BunnyAdoptionGUI class, as I noticed some methods don't follow the single responsibility principle
 - Reduce the number of JLabels and JButtons introduced in the BunnyAdoptionGUI class by creating a more general JLabel/Jbutton name and reusing it for various JLabels/JButtons with similar characteristics